 This service operation removes an existing subscription to notifications.

+If the "SharedProfileDataSubscribe" feature is supported, this service operation may also be used to remove and existing subscription to the shared NF profile changes in the NRF.

 5.2.2.7.2 Subscription removal in the same PLMN